 The trust account must be in a licensed and federally insured institution or a trust institution within the state of North Carolina, with an address located within the state.

-The second option is that landlords can choose to store the deposit in form of a bond from an insurance company.
-According to North Carolina laws, the bond should be in the amount of the security deposit, and the financial institution located in the state.
+The second option after a trust account is that North Carolina landlords can store the full deposit in the form of a bond from an insurance company.
+North Carolina law requires the bond should be in the amount of the security deposit, and the financial institution located in the state.

 Once landlords stored the tenant’s deposit in either a form of interim accounting like a trust account or a bond, North Carolina laws state that they must then notify the tenant.
-Landlords should do so within 30 days after their lease begins to avoid a breach of the deposit laws.
+Landlords and property owners should do so within 30 days after their lease begins to avoid breaching North Carolina security deposit laws.

 What can the landlord use the deposit for?

 Carolina security deposit laws general statutes dictate a landlord can only take lawful deductions and reasonable fees from the tenant’s deposit.
-This happens when either the month to month tenancy has ended or has been broken.
-Also, when the lease has ended, landlords can only use it for specific purposes according to the laws.
+This happens when either the month to month tenancy lease ends early or has been broken.
+Also, when the lease has ended, landlords can only use it for specific purposes according to the North Carolina security deposit laws.

-- A landlords unpaid bills such as water or sewer services that may be claimed against the unit.
+• A property owner's unpaid bills such as water or sewer services that may be claimed against the unit.

-- Excessive damages to the property.
+• Excessive damages to the property.
 This is the destruction or deterioration that occurs as a result of a tenant’s action.
-A landlord should not confuse this with normal wear and tear, which cannot be covered by the renter's security deposit.
+A landlord should not confuse this with normal wear and tear, which cannot be covered by the renter's security deposit, as normal wear and tear is a standard part of property ownership, not the renter's cost.

-- Damages resulting from the nonfulfillment of the rental agreement, or if the tenant fails to maintain the unit.
+• Damages resulting from the nonfulfillment of the rental agreement, like not paying rent, or if the tenant fails to maintain the unit (again, damage is different from normal wear and tear).

-- Costs of re-renting the unit after a tenant leaves, should they leave before the rental period ends, this includes any unpaid bills.
+• Damages from breaking the lease early, like the costs of re-renting the unit after a tenant leaves, should they leave before the rental period ends.
+This includes any unpaid bills.

 Can a tenant use the security as last month’s rent?